- Susceptible trees

-The first case of P. austrocedrae to be confirmed in Great Britain occurred in juniper bushes at the Upper Teesdale National Nature Reserve (NNR) in the North Pennines in England in 2011, and in single specimens of Lawson cypress and Nootka cypress trees at garden sites in Scotland.
-The full list of confirmed cases is now:
+The first case to be confirmed in Great Britain was in juniper bushes at the Upper Teesdale National Nature Reserve in the North Pennines in England in 2011, and in single specimens of Lawson cypress and Nootka cypress trees at garden sites in Scotland.
+The map below shows confirmed cases as of June 2014.

-Natural England staff on the Moor House-Upper Teesdale reserve are working with the Food & Environment Research Agency (Fera) to survey the area to establish the full extent of infection and implement biosecurity measures for anyone working on site.
-Removal of all infected plants in certain areas might be tried.
-However, removal of plants might be of limited value and have the added risk that soil disturbance might promote further spread of the pathogen.
-This aspect will be monitored.
-A survey of other areas where juniper is widely distributed is being carried out to determine whether the pathogen is present elsewhere.
-This will help to determine a longer-term strategy.
-The devolved administrations in Scotland and Wales have been alerted so that they can consider equivalent surveys.
+Natural England staff on the Moor House-Upper Teesdale reserve have been working with the Food & Environment Research Agency (Fera) to survey the area to establish the full extent of infection and implement biosecurity measures for anyone working on site.
+Removal of all infected plants in certain areas is being tried to see if it slows down or stops spread of the disease.
+However, there is concern that removal of plants might be of limited value and have the added risk that soil disturbance might promote further spread of the pathogen.
+This aspect is being monitored.

-This is a significant finding, the first of its type in Europe, and Fera, Natural England, the Forestry Commission and its Forest Research agency are working closely together to tackle the situation in Upper Teesdale and establish the position elsewhere.
+This is a significant finding, the first of its type in Europe, and Fera, Natural England, the Forestry Commission and our Forest Research agency have been working closely to tackle the situation in Upper Teesdale.

-A Rapid Assessment of the need for a full Pest Risk Analysis (PRA) on P. austrocedrae has been published, and a formal consultation on its management closed on 21 September 2012.
-To read the assessment, visit the plant pests and diseases consultation pages of the Fera website.
+A Rapid Assessment (Fera) has been made of the need for a full Pest Risk Analysis (PRA).
+A formal consultation on its management closed on 21 September 2012.

 Imports of Juniperus and Chamaecyparis species from ‘third’ countries (non-EU countries) are banned under EU phytosanitary (plant health) legislation.
 Other host species are not prohibited, but must be accompanied by a phytosanitary certificate to ensure they are free from harmful organisms.